 Staying on theme with aviation, if you’re an aviation history buff, this is the place to visit in Santa Monica.
 This museum is the brainchild of Donald Douglas Jr., son of Donald Douglas Sr., the founder and president of the Douglas Aircraft Company, who opened the Aero Theater above.

-If you are feeling the need to take in some art, the thing to do in Santa Monica is head on over to the Bergamot Station Arts Center.
-This complex houses around 20 different art galleries and businesses, and various cultural and educational events that are put on throughout the year.
+Love art galleries?
+If so, this is what to do in Santa Monica for you!
+The Bergamot Station Arts Center is a complex that houses around 20 different art galleries and businesses, as well as various cultural and educational events that are put on throughout the year.

 A fun history tidbit about the property is that it has gone through many transitions, including a railroad station, a celery-packing operation, and an ice-making plant before eventually becoming what it is today.

 There is no admission fee, and it’s your lucky day if you are driving because parking is free at Bergamot Station.
-This is one of the best things to do in Santa Monica if you are an art lover or looking for something free to do!
+This is one of the best things to do in Santa Monica if you are looking for something free to do!

 What I love the most about this Santa Monica landmark is the story behind it.
-During the Great Depression, acrobats, gymnasts, stunt people, and other athletes would come practice their strength and talents to distract people from their own financial woes of the time.
-Basically, free entertainment for the masses during a tough time in American history.
+During the Great Depression, acrobats, gymnasts, stunt people, and other athletes would come to practice their strength and talents to distract people from their own financial woes of the time.
+Basically, a gathering place for free entertainment for the masses during a tough time in American history.

 Santa Monica is a great base for where to stay while exploring all the best things to do in Los Angeles, whether you’re a first-time visitor or a seasoned, returning visitor!
 Because of the coastal location and central location to exploring Downtown Los Angeles, Malibu, Venice Beach, and other LA hotspots, this really is one of the most popular places to stay in the city.